kubernetes-monitoring/kubernetes-mixin/README.md

 A set of Grafana dashboards and Prometheus alerts for Kubernetes.

 ## Releases
+> Note: Releases up until `release-0.12` are changes in their own branches.
+There are changelogs in releases starting from `version-0.13.0`.

 | Release branch | Kubernetes Compatibility | Prometheus Compatibility | Kube-state-metrics Compatibility |
 |----------------|--------------------------|--------------------------|----------------------------------|